mortang2410/dotfiles/README.md

 - mpv: best video player around, with lots of options.

-- ranger: terminal file manager with vim's keybindings for lightning-fast navigation.
+- ranger: a terminal file manager with vim's keybindings for lightning-fast navigation.

 Why use vim/nvim
 ---------------